Chapter 6: Making Strong Arguments

 Variables can be correlated with each other in several ways, only one of which is a causal relationship.
 Let’s say that variables A and B are correlated.
 One possibility is that A might in fact be causing B, or vice versa.
 Another possibility is that a third variable, C, is simultaneously causing A and B, without there being a direct relationship between A and B. Also, maybe A is actually causing C, which is then causing B, in which case C is called an intermediate variable.
 Finally, A and B may be correlated, but there is actually no relationship between them.

-Appealing to Authority—Appealing to authority is another fallacy if the authority in question lacks credibility.
-We commit this fallacy when we make arguments and use evidence from sources who are not qualified in a given area, for example, religious texts or authorities who cannot be questioned or whose motivation comes into question because of partisan interests or financial interest conflicts.
+Appealing to Authority—Appealing to authority can be a fallacy if the authority in question lacks credibility.
+We commit this fallacy when we make arguments and use evidence from sources who are not qualified in a given area, for example, religious texts or authorities who cannot be questioned or whose motivation comes into question because of partisan or financial conflicts of interest.
 If I make an argument that my state should open more charter schools, and I quote a state legislator who is also on the board of a company that builds charter schools, I would have committed this fallacy.
 I’m expecting that my state legislator’s authority will convince my audience, but I have used a person whose “expertise” is questionable.
 However, appealing to authority has many legitimate uses.
 In fact, in making effective arguments, it is a common and totally valid strategy since the authority being cited may be more knowledgeable in a given area.
 This seems like a good time to defer to the wisdom of two philosophy professors and critical-rethinking authorities, Robert Fogelin and Walter Sinnott-Armstrong, who wrote,

 “Since some people stand in a better position to know things than others, there is nothing wrong with citing them as authorities.
 In fact, an appeal to experts and authorities is essential if we are to make up our minds on subjects outside our own range of competence.”
 (5)